 Custodial Credit Risk: Custodial credit risk is the risk that in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-As of June 30, 2020, \$462,583 of the Authority's \$1,668,917 demand deposits was exposed to custodial credit risk since the funds were invested in money market accounts that were uncollateralized and not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency.
-Although the money mark accounts seek to preserve the value of the investments, it is possible to lose money.
+As of June 30, 2022, the Authority's demand deposits were collateralized in accordance with the Virginia Security for Public Deposits Act and not exposed to custodial credit risk.

 (A Component Unit of the County of Chesterfield, Virginia)

 Notes to the Financial Statements, Continued

-June 30, 2020
+June 30, 2022